jordandouglas/GammaSpikeModel/README.md

 		- The mean spike size `spikeMean` (under a Gamma distribution).
 High mean = larger expected spike sizes.
 		- The shape of spike sizes `spikeShape` (Gamma distribution).
 High shape = smaller variance of spike sizes.
 		- One `spike` for every branch in the tree, whose sizes are Gamma distributed under the prior.
+		- The standard deviation `sigma` of branch rates under a gradual relaxed clock (for a LogNormal distribution).
+High standard deviation = higher variance of branch rates.
+Same meaning as relaxed clock / ORC model.
+		- One `rate` for every branch in the tree, whose sizes are LogNormally distributed under the prior.
+		- The `clockRate` in units of 'gradual changes per site per unit of time'.
+If there is no temporal information (e.g., tip dates, node calibrations) then leave this term fixed at 1.0.
 		- A boolean model indicator `useSpikeModel` that determines whether the spikes are being used or not.

 4. Open the `Priors` tab and select the `Stumped Tree Prior`.
-	- This uses the fossilised birth-death tree prior with the following parameters
+	- This uses the [fossilised birth-death](https://www.beast2.org/divergence-dating-with-sampled-ancestors-fbd-model/) tree prior with the following parameters
 		- Birth rate `lambdaXX` .
 		- Reproduction number `R0`, which is assumed to be greater than 1.
 		- Sampling proportion `XXXX`.
 If all taxa are extant, then set this to 0 and the model is just a birth-death process.
+If not, then sampled ancestors are estimated.
 	- By using this prior, the number of stubs on each branch will be logged and inform the clock model spike sizes.
-	- Sampled ancestors are estimated.
 	- If a stumped tree prior is not selected, the clock model will assume there are no stubs on any branch.
 	- Currently, stubs are only available for the fossilised-birth-death model (and not coalescent or skyline models).